minerllabs/competition_submission_template/README.md

 #  Competition overview and tracks

-The competition is centered one goal: **obtain diamond in Minecraft** from a random starting location without any items.
+The competition is centered around one goal: **obtain diamond in Minecraft** from a random starting location without any items.
 There are two separate tracks with their separate rules and leaderboards.
-You may participate to both or only one of them.
+You may participate to the both or only one of them.
 You need to make different submissions for the two tracks.
 To choose the track for a submission, see description of the `aicrowd.json` file below.

-* **Intro** track uses `MineRLObtainDiamond-v0` environment, which provides original observation and action spaces of the environment.
+* **Intro** track uses the `MineRLObtainDiamond-v0` environment, which provides original observation and action spaces of the environment.
 In this track you are free to use any means to reach the diamond, e.g. script the agent (see the baseline solutions), or train the agent or use both! *Intro* track only has one round (Round 1). **No training happens on the AICrowd evaluator side**, you only need to worry about the `test_submission_code.py` file.
-* **Research** track uses `MineRLObtainDiamondVectorObf-v0` environment, in which both observation and action spaces are obfuscated to prevent manually coding actions (this is also prohibited by the rules).
+* **Research** track uses the `MineRLObtainDiamondVectorObf-v0` environment, in which both observation and action spaces are obfuscated to prevent manually coding actions (this is also prohibited by the rules).
 The amount of training is also restricted to 8M samples and four days (see rules). **Research** track has two rounds (Round 1 and 2).

 #  Competition Procedure - Intro track